 The talent economy in blooming.
 More and more talents are choosing to make their careers as freelancers or small agency owners.

-Service marketplaces allow service buyers to connect with endless professionals from all types of fields and industries.
-Some redefine how we manage various aspects of our lives; from building IKEA furniture to driving from place to place in a city.
+Service marketplaces allow service buyers to connect with professionals from all types of fields and industries.
+Some redefine how we manage various aspects of our lives, from building IKEA furniture to driving from place to place in a city.

 What does trust have to do with it?

 Initially, it’s actually more about risk than trust.
-When shopping for a smartphone case on Aliexpress, we are willing to take a greater risk with our money, but when looking for a service provider to handle our business marketing activities and access our business data, we are naturally more conservative regarding the level of the risk we are willing to take for example with a real estate purchase on a marketplace like Zillow.
+When shopping for a smartphone case on AliExpress, we are willing to take a greater risk with our money than when looking for a service provider to handle our business marketing activities and access our business data.
+We are naturally more conservative regarding the level of risk we are willing to take for example with a real estate purchase on a marketplace like Zillow.

 SMBs are finding themselves in a catch-22